slub/dlf-3d-viewers/README.md

 ### dlf-jena-3dviewer-holopyramid

-Integration of 3DView for Holopyramid from https://3drepo.eu/.
+Integration of the 3DView for Holopyramid from https://3drepo.eu/.

 Supported model formats: .glb, .gltf